mimiflynn/pulleyandrope.com/contents/articles/interesting-links/index.md

 The following is a Gist I created to keep track of all of the interesting articles I have come across that I'm sure will end up in conversation in the future.

+So, really, its a bibliogrpahy for everything I'll probably say in the future ;)

 <script src="https://gist.github.com/mimiflynn/4612084.js"></script>